couchbaselabs/iOS-Couchbase/README.md

 ## Using The Framework In Your Xcode Projects

-0. Open your Xcode project.
+1. Open your Xcode project.
-1. Drag the Couchbase.framework you built previously into the “Frameworks” section of the file list in your project window.
+2. Drag the Couchbase.framework you built previously into the “Frameworks” section of the file list in your project window.
-2. Open your target build settings, find the “Search Paths” group, and double-click “Framework Search Paths”.
-3. Add an entry with the path of the parent directory of the framework; in our example, “$(SRCROOT)/Frameworks”.
-4. If your project doesn't already contain any C++ code, you'll need to add the C++ library: Go to the target's Build Phases, open "Link Binary With Libraries", click the "+" button, and add "libstdc++.dylib".
+3. If your project doesn't already contain any C++ code, you'll need to add the C++ library: Go to the target's Build Phases, open "Link Binary With Libraries", click the "+" button, and add "libstdc++.dylib".
-5. Go to the target's Build Phases and add a new Run Script phase.
+4. Go to the target's Build Phases and add a new Run Script phase.
-6. Paste the following into the script content of the new phase.
+5. Paste the following into the script content of the new phase.
 (NOTE: If you put the Couchbase framework elsewhere, update the path in the 2nd argument to ‘rsync’ accordingly.)

 _Important: The `rsync` command below is a single long line.
 Do not put a newline in the middle!_